dennisppaul/umfeld-arduino/README.md

 ### 3. Build + Run an Example

-to run an example ( e.g. `minimal` ), navigate to the folder and run the CMake build commands:
+run an example ( e.g. `minimal` ) to see if *Umfeld* works. navigate to the folder and run the CMake build commands:

 ```sh
 cd umfeld-examples/Basics/minimal